Weinstein handlebodies for complements of smoothed toric divisors: Examples from the Algorithm

 \subsection{Smoothing one node}

-We begin with the simplest smoothing: Consider the case where we smooth the toric divisor of any toric 4-manifold in one node.
-A detailed treatment of this example can be found in section 4 of \cite{ACGMMSW1}.
-The attaching of a single 2-handle to $T^*T^2$ along the Legendrian curve given by the slope $(a,b)$ in the torus does not depend on the choice of the slope (see Propositions \ref{propknodes} and \ref{prop:1handles}).
-By Theorem \ref{thm:toricWein} the complement of the smoothed toric divisor is symplectomorphic to $\mathcal{W}_{T^2, (1,0)}$ whose Weinstein handle diagram is shown in Figure \ref{1CP2start}.
-Through a sequence of Reidemeister moves and handle slides we obtain the simplified diagram in Figure \ref{1CP2simple}.
-The Weinstein handle diagram of $\mathcal{W}_{T^2, (1,0)}$ in Figure~\ref{1CP2simple} is exactly the diagram of the affine variety $X=\{ (x,y,z)\in \C^3~ |~ x(xy^2-1)+z^2=0\}$ in Casals and Murphy's Affine Dictionary~\cite{CM}.
+We begin with the simplest smoothing.
+Consider the case where we smooth the total toric divisor of any toric 4-manifold in one node.
+A detailed treatment of this example is found in section 4 of \cite{ACGMMSW1}.
+By Theorem \ref{thm:toricWein} the complement of the smoothed total toric divisor is Weinstein homotopic to $\mathcal{W}_{T^2, (a,b)}$.
+By Propositions~\ref{propknodes} or \ref{prop:1handles}, the symplectomorphism type of the completion and Weinstein homotopy type of $\mathcal{W}_{T^2,(a,b)}$ is independent of the choice of slope $(a,b)$.
+Therefore, it suffices to consider $\mathcal{W}_{(1,0)}$.
+Following the algorithm of section~\ref{sec:curves}, its Weinstein handle diagram is shown in Figure \ref{1CP2start}.
+Through a sequence of Reidemeister moves and handle slides we obtain the simplified diagram in Figure \ref{1CP2simple}. {The Weinstein handle diagram of $\mathcal{W}_{T^2, (1,0)}$ shown in Figure~\ref{1CP2simple} shows that this is the self-plumbing of $D^*S^2$.} It is also a handlebody diagram of the affine variety $X=\{ (x,y,z)\in \C^3~ |~ x(xy^2-1)+z^2=0\}$ according to~\cite[Figure 56]{CM}.
 The homology of $\mathcal{W}_{T^2,(1,0)}$ can be computed from the Weinstein handle diagram or the slopes of the attaching spheres, as in Lemma \ref{slopehoms}.
 In particular,